5jt/dyalog-cookbook/manuscript/06_configSettings.md

 Settings needed by Windows itself _have_ to be stored in the Registry.
 For example, associating a file extension with your application, so that double clicking on its icon launches your application.

-The APLTree class [WinReg](http://aplwiki.com/WinReg) provides methods for handling the Windows Registry.
+The APLTree classes [WinRegSimple](http://aplwiki.com/WinReg) and [WinReg](http://aplwiki.com/WinReg) provide methods for handling the Windows Registry.

 MyApp doesn't need the Windows Registry at this point.
 We'll store its configurations in configuration files.